Women and Self Defense

 The Right Place – All The Time

-Studies show that ladies get frequently assaulted by men who accompany them inside their own homes, or backyards; such as repairmen, or a new acquaintance or neighbor.
-Girls, remember this: Women can become easy prey by cavorting with strangers after a few drinks!
+Studies show that ladies get frequently assaulted by men who accompany them inside their own homes or backyards; such as repairmen, a new acquaintance or neighbor.
+Girls, remember, women can become easy prey by cavorting with strangers after a few drinks!
 A “no-brainer” to some, but something every woman should be cognizant of.
 Thousands of statistics started out their evening this way.

 Of course, walking along any secluded roadway or alley is dangerous -especially after sunset.
 But a walk or jog alone through a city park can be equally as dangerous.
 As a woman, you should instinctively never subject yourself to these situations.
 As another example; you could be exposing yourself to criminal elements in a dimly parking lot – which has little, to no security (even though you’ve felt safe a thousand times before).
 Dropping your guard for even a few minutes can turn a relatively safe scenario into a crime waiting to happen.
 There is simply no way to predict when or how you may be targeted.
 But you can control the “where”!
 Stay out of places that don’t feel safe.

 Stall – For As Long As Possible

 If you should, however, find yourself in a situation where intentions are clear; offer up your wallet, beg, plead, shout for help, and run.
 If forced into his car, jump out at the stop light!
 Try anything that will cause the driver to lose control (at slower speeds of course).
 But, it’s always best to take precautionary measures in advance – before the crime happens.
 Always be aware of your surroundings and who you are near.
 Take a different route home every few days after work.
 Use the elevators instead of stairs when you are alone.
 If your intuition senses danger, don’t ignore!
 And remember, stay calm and don’t show fear in any threatening situation.
 You will develop confidence through learning self defense techniques!
 So, read on….